rtullydo/rtullydo.github.io/curriculum.md

 title: Curriculum
 ---

-## So you want to do operator theory
+## So you want to do operator theory (testing layout)

 #### Getting started

 - Take linear algebra

 - Take more linear algebra

+- Take as much complex analysis as possible

 - Read or use Axler's _Linear Algebra Done Right_